ifisq/ifisq/README.md

 ### What am I working on?

-- I'm currently working on my first iOS app for release on the App Store!
+- I'm currently working on TuneTrack, my first iOS app!
+Specifically, I'm working to port Spotify Widget over to TuneTrack so that more people can use it.
-- Hint: It's music related, and will include Spotify Widget (and an Apple Music Widget too!)

 ### How do you contact me?